turingschool/gear-up/archive/pre-work/Mod0_Intro.markdown

 #### Reflect
 On your same gist, reflect on the following quesitons:

-*“All of us live complex lives that require a great deal of juggling for survival,” Carty and Mohanty said in an email.
-“What that means is that we are actually living at the intersections of overlapping systems of privilege and oppression.”
+<b>“All of us live complex lives that require a great deal of juggling for survival,” Carty and Mohanty said in an email.
+“What that means is that we are actually living at the intersections of overlapping systems of privilege and oppression.”</b>

  * When you consider the way you move through the world, what elements of your identity are you most aware of on a daily basis?
  * What strengths does your identity give you?
 How will you utilize those at Turing?